To what extent is Gluon Confinement an empirical fact?: Estimate of the total gluon-proton cross section

 We obtain straightforwardly

 And finally we have the diagram in figure~\ref{fig:Baryon3}

 that leads to

-Comparing the color factors of the pion-pion and proton-proton amplitudes, of the same order of magnitude for $N_c=3$, one would expect that the amplitudes and, consequently, the total cross sections, to be also comparable. will be approximately equal.
+Comparing the color factors of the pion-pion and proton-proton amplitudes, of the same order of magnitude for $N_c=3$, one would expect that the amplitudes and, consequently, the total cross sections, be also comparable.
 Experimental data~\cite{Nakamura:2010zzi} bear this expectation (compare the proton-proton cross-section $\sigma_{pp}(20~GeV) \simeq 40 -50$ mbarn with the $\sigma_{\pi^{+}\pi^{-}}(20~GeV) = 13.4 \pm 0.6$ mbarn $\pi\pi$ cross-section obtained in~\cite{Pelaez:2003ky,Pelaez:2004ab}).